RGhysen/MDABurundi/README.md

 Install all the packages (see requirements.txt)

-At the repo (MDABurundi) run VSCode.
+At the "App" folder run VSCode.

 Run 'index.py' inside the App-final folder.